 A Business Requirement Document is created to describe the business requirements of a product/process and the intended end result expected from the product/process.
 It is one of the most widely accepted project requirement documents and is referred to throughout the development life cycle for any project.

 A BRD is created with the help of the project team (BA, client, subject matter experts, and business partners).
-It is also a communication tool for other stakeholders/external service providers.
+It is also a communication tool for other stakeholders and external service providers.

 The Business Requirement Document contains the following sections: